VMS TMT achieves a festive milestone! - www.lokmattimes.com

 VMS TMT achieves a festive milestone!

-PNN Mumbai (Maharashtra) [India], October 28: VMS TMT Limited has announced that it has received cumulative orders more than ...
+Mumbai (Maharashtra) [India], October 28: VMS TMT Limited has announced that it has received cumulative orders more than 10,000 ...

 Mumbai (Maharashtra) [India], October 28: VMS TMT Limited has announced that it has received cumulative orders more than 10,000 metric tonnes from its distributors during the Diwali period, valued at approximately ₹46 Crores.